john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

    ```
    git merge newbranch
    ```
-* *Now, you will see the conflicts in the code and you will need to manually modify*
+* *In the editor, you will see the conflicts in the code and you will need to manually modify*

 ## Cloning a Repository
    ```